Horosphere/Photino/README.md

 # Photino

-Photorealistic renderer based on pbrt
+Photorealistic renderer based on pbrt.
+Depends on Eigen.